MSJYYT/tensorflow-nlp/README.md

 	* About word-level vs character-level

-		* All above models have been implemented on character-level
+		* All above deep models have been implemented on character-level

 		* We have attempted word-level modelling by using [jieba](https://github.com/fxsjy/jieba) to split words